mfidino/mfidino.github.io/blog/_posts/2022-9-30-investigate_spatial_data.md

 ---
 layout: post
-title: Using the mapview package to quickly investigate spatial coordiantes in R
+title: Using the mapview package to quickly investigate spatial coordinates in R
 category: blog
 ---